-- A1 Why do we expect HMM-based speech recognizers to be more accurate than DTW-based ones? - A2 DTW and HMM speech recognition systems were developed for a vocabulary of 1000 words.
-In general terms, compare and contrast the systems in terms of the time required for training and the time required for evaluating an unknown word. - A3 Which requires more computation: the forward algorithm or the Viterbi algorithm, or are they about the same?
-Explain. - A4 How many different state sequences exist given an HMM with 5 states (N=5) and sequences that are 10 long (T=10)?
-Assume that the $\pi$ vector is such that you must start in sequence 1 and the only nonzero transistion probabilities are moving to the next state or remaining in the current state.
-You do not need to end in the final state.
+- A1 DTW and HMM speech recognition systems were developed for a vocabulary of 1000 words.
+In general terms, compare and contrast the systems in terms of the time required for training and the time required for evaluating an unknown word. - A2 Which requires more computation: the forward algorithm or the Viterbi algorithm, or are they about the same?
+Explain. - A3 How many different state sequences exist given an HMM with 3 states (N=3) and sequences that are 5 long (T=5)?
+Assume that the π vector is such that you must start in sequence 1 and the only nonzero transistion probabilities are moving to the next state or remaining in the current state.
+Each sequence needs to end in the final state. - A4 Estimate how many utterances are needed to train a single word model using the following crude assumptions.
+There are 6 possible observation symbols (M=6).
+Only consider the probability distribution of the first state where all the symbol probabilities are equal, i.e. all equal to 1/6.
+Finally assume that these values need to be approximately to within 1% of their true value.
+Make whatever other assumptions you feel you need.